lwvmobile/m17-fme/docs/Example_Usage.md

                 pulserf for pulse audio RFA output
-                pulserf:5 or pulserf:m17_sink2 for pulse audio RFA output on m17_sink2 (see -a) pulsevx for pulse audio Voice / Loopback output pulsevx:1 or pulserf:alsa_output.pci-0000_0d_00.3.analog-stereo for pulse audio Voice / Loopback output on device (see -a)
+                pulserf:5 or pulserf:m17_sink2 for pulse audio RFA output on m17_sink2 (see -a) pulsevx for pulse audio Voice / Loopback output pulsedxv for pulse audio Voice output on Duplex Operation pulsevx:1, pulsedxv:1, or pulsevx:alsa_output.pci-0000_0d_00.3.analog-stereo for pulse audio Voice / Loopback output on device (see -a)
                 - for STDOUT output (specify encoder or decoder options below) (Note: Don't use Ncurses Terminal w/ STDOUT enabled) (padsp wrapper required for OSS audio on Linux)